happner/tracey/Readme.md

 # Tracey [![Build Status](https://travis-ci.org/happner/tracey.svg?branch=master)](https://travis-ci.org/happner/tracey)

-[NB] THIS IS STILL CONCEPTUAL, WE ARE BUSY BUILDING IT, COME BACK IN ABOUT A MONTH OR SO.
+[NB] THIS IS STILL CONCEPTUAL, WE ARE BUSY BUILDING IT, COME BACK IN ABOUT A WEEK OR SO.

 Travis-like benchmarking framework.
 Special thanks to [Vadim Demedes](https://github.com/vdemedes) - as we based the framework on [Trevor](https://github.com/vadimdemedes/trevor).